 Without behavior based controllers, SWOS was restricted since the simulation officers found it difficult to control more than four vessels simultaneously.
 Adding behavior based controllers allowed experimentation with adding more boats to the scenarios.
 Initially, we could control more boats but our graphics were lagging with low frame rates.
-Since our goals was to start running these scenarios with more boats, we have now improved the graphics frame rate and optimized the controllers in order to be able to control up to eighty (80) entities with acceptable frame rates.
+Because our goals was to start running these scenarios with more boats, we have now improved the graphics frame rate and optimized the controllers to be able to control up to eighty entities with acceptable frame rates.

 In terms of net workload savings, since we have to control AI and weapons separately, SWOS added an instructor for these tests.
-So neither instructor has to work as hard, but to date the results have been improved scenario realism and complexity and not manpower savings.
+Thus neither instructor has to work as hard, but to date the results have been improved scenario realism and complexity and not manpower savings.
 Better systems integration with existing systems at SWOS will address this issue.

 Regarding the realism of behavior of the CAT-controlled boats, one of the student groups was asked after training if they noticed anything peculiar about boats in the scenario.
-The answer from the entire group was that "We thought the boats behaved realistically".
+The answer from the entire group was that "We thought the boats behaved realistically."

-IX.
-CONCLUSION
+9. CONCLUSION

 In this paper we presented an approach to efficient and realistic design of serious game simulators, with application to ship navigation.
 The goal of this system is to provide the infrastructure needed to train conning officers to drive big ships in the context of high-traffic, potentially dangerous situations.
-Developing such a system poses significant challenges and in this paper we presented an integrated solution to three of the major requirements for a successful training simulator: 1) the efficiency of the training system, 2) the readiness of response of the boats and 3) the realism of the behavior of the automated boat controllers.
+Developing such a system poses significant challenges and in this paper we presented an integrated solution to three of the major requirements for a successful training simulator: (1) the efficiency of the training system, (2) the readiness of response of the boats, and (3) the realism of the behavior of the automated boat controllers.
 To address these challenges we developed a Controller Authoring Tool that enables the development of intelligent, autonomous controllers that drive the behavior of a large number of boats.
-This eliminates the necessity of having large number of personnel for a single student's training, signifi cantly reducing the costs involved.
-We developed a Behavior-Based Control architecture that provides responsive automated boats.
+This eliminates the necessity of having large number of personnel for a single student's training, significantly reducing the costs involved.
+We developed a Behavior-Based Control architecture that provides responsive automated controllers, and we incorporated expert ship navigation knowledge to provide realistic behavior for the automated boats.
 To demonstrate our approach, we presented experimental results describing the main capabilities of our system.

-X. ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS